mjburtenshaw/macmail/README.md

 🤷‍♂️ CC and BCC are optional headers.
 Content-Transfer-Encoding and a boundary are required, depending on the MIME type.

-🎯 We want to prevent misfires to recipients when operating in non-production environments, so we will override the recipients with the developer's address if it's defined, otherwise a configured PRODUCTION_DEV_RECIPIENT.
+🎯 We want to prevent misfires to recipients when operating in non-production environments, so we will override the recipients with the developer's address if it's defined, otherwise a configured MACMAIL_PRODUCTION_DEV_RECIPIENT.

-🕵️ We also want to add a configured PRODUCTION_DEV_RECIPIENT as a blind carbon copy on everything we send out for auditing purposes.
+🕵️ We also want to add a configured MACMAIL_PRODUCTION_DEV_RECIPIENT as a blind carbon copy on everything we send out for auditing purposes.

 #### Body

-`composeBody` is the main function of [the body utilities](lib/mail/body.mail.util.ts).
+`composeBody` is the main function of [the body utilities](src/mail/body.mail.util.ts).

 The body is required to render [a letter](#letters) merged with data.
 Preferrably the body content type is HTML, but plain text is available.